-If you have further questions or would like to discuss total knee replacement then please feel free to contact us here.
+If you have further questions about total knee replacement then please feel free to contact us

 Osteoarthritis is a very common condition which affects the body's joints.
 The articular cartilage (gristle) lining the ends of the bones becomes worn and the joint no longer moves as smoothly as it should.
 The knee joint is the most common large weight bearing joint to be affected.